PierfrancescoSoffritti/sliding-panel/README.md

 ```

 ## Usage
+The `SlidingDrawer` ViewGroup offerd by this library can have only 2 children.
+* The first children is the `non slidable view` (the view that will be covered when the bottom sheet is exapnded).
+* The seconds children is the `slidable view` (the actual bottom sheet, the view that will be sliding over the `non slidable view`).

 A simple example of an XML file using SlidingDrawer.
 The `LinearLayout` is the `non slidable view`, the `FrameLayout` is the `slidable view`.

 ```